Writing

 Why Kubernetes and Talos?

-In terms of what to run, Proxmox would have been the obvious answer.
-A couple of VMs, Docker inside them, snapshots when I need them, and a web UI for the boring bits.
-Hell, Docker Compose would have been even simpler.
+Proxmox would have been the obvious answer.
+A couple of VMs, Docker inside them, snapshots when I need them, a web UI for the boring bits.
+Hell, Docker Compose would have been simpler still.
 For five or six apps, a compose.yaml with Caddy out front would have done the job before dinner.

-I picked Kubernetes because I wanted more hands-on time with the whole thing.
+I picked Kubernetes because I wanted more hands-on time with it.
 At work I touch Kubernetes often enough to look at pods, check events and logs, tweak HPA or KEDA settings, and reason about how services behave in a cluster.
-That is still different from owning the whole thing end to end.
-Running it at home means I will also have to think about things like: ingress, DNS, certs, secrets, storage, monitoring, and rollouts.
-There’s a lot to learn here, and I’m looking forward to a building a deeper, more concrete understanding of how all these pieces fit together.
+Owning the whole thing end to end is different.
+Running it at home means I also have to deal with ingress, DNS, certs, secrets, storage, monitoring, and rollouts.
+There’s a lot to learn, and I want a more concrete sense of how the pieces actually fit together.

-Kubernetes also gives me room to grow without changing the whole model.
-The cluster started with one mini PC and a Pi, but if I add another node later, Kubernetes already has a language for that.
-With a single Docker host, I know myself well enough to know I would eventually start inventing a worse version of this anyway.
+Kubernetes also gives me room to grow without changing the model.
+The cluster started with one mini PC and a Pi.
+Add another node later and Kubernetes already has a language for it.
+With a single Docker host, I know myself well enough to know I’d eventually start inventing a worse version of this anyway.

-That said, minimalism still mattered.
-My compute is small, and the last thing I wanted was Proxmox, VMs, guest OSes, and Docker all stacked on top of a tiny box that already does not have much to give.
-That’s why I went with Talos Linux instead of something like k3s. k3s itself is lean, but it still needs a general-purpose host OS underneath.
-Talos setup seems like it’s lean all the way down.
-It’s API-driven, immutable, and runs nothing it doesn’t need to.
+Minimalism still mattered, though.
+My compute is small, and the last thing I wanted was Proxmox, VMs, guest OSes, and Docker all stacked on a tiny box that already doesn’t have much to give.
+So I went with Talos Linux instead of something like k3s. k3s is lean, but it still needs a general-purpose host OS underneath.
+Talos is lean all the way down.
+It is API-driven, immutable, and it runs nothing it doesn’t need to.

 GitOps from day one

-For most apps, I use the bjw-s app-template helm chart.
-It standardizes the repetitive parts: container, service, ingress, environment variables, and PVCs.
-I don’t need to write the same boilerplate twenty different ways: app-template provides the frame, and the app-specific details stay in values.yaml.
-When a dedicated chart fits better, I use it.
+For most apps I use the bjw-s app-template Helm chart.
+It standardizes the repetitive parts like container, service, ingress, environment variables, and PVCs.
+No writing the same boilerplate twenty different ways.
+The template provides the frame, and the app-specific details stay in values.yaml.
+When a dedicated chart fits better, I use that instead.

 Over-engineered on purpose

-GitOps with Flux means every change to the cluster starts in Git..
+GitOps with Flux means every change starts in Git.
 No ad-hoc manual kubectl apply.
-Every manifest, every HelmRelease, every Kustomize overlay lives in a repo, gets committed and gets reconciled automatically.
-If the cluster state drifts, Flux brings it back.
-If I broke something or I want to roll back, I git revert.
+Every manifest, every HelmRelease, every Kustomize overlay lives in a repo, gets committed, and gets reconciled automatically.
+If the cluster state drifts, Flux pulls it back.
+If I break something or want to roll back, I git revert.
 The cluster state is, in effect, a git log.

-Secrets are managed and encrypted through SOPS.
+Secrets run through SOPS.
 Values are encrypted at rest in the repo with age keys, committed safely alongside everything else, and decrypted at apply time by the cluster.
-That includes things like VPN keys, API tokens, service passwords, TLS private keys … all of it goes through the same pipeline.
+VPN keys, API tokens, service passwords, TLS private keys, all of it goes through the same pipeline.

-For monitoring and observability, I have Prometheus and Grafana which gives me dashboards for pretty much everything that is happening in the cluster.
-I can see at a glance whether a node is under pressure or whether a particular workload is consuming more resources than expected.
-I also have Uptime checks and some minimal alerts through Uptime Kuma and Alertmanager
+For monitoring, Prometheus and Grafana give me dashboards for most of what happens in the cluster.
+I can see at a glance whether a node is under pressure or a workload is eating more than expected.
+Uptime checks and a few minimal alerts run through Uptime Kuma and Alertmanager.

 What runs here

-Media takes up the most space: Jellyfin for the streaming, Seerr for requests, and the usual *arr stack, Sonarr, Radarr, Prowlarr, Bazarr, Autobrr, Profilarr plus a download client or two.
+Media takes the most space.
+Jellyfin for streaming, Seerr for requests, and the usual *arr stack with Sonarr, Radarr, Prowlarr, Bazarr, Autobrr, Profilarr, plus a download client or two.
 The miniPC handles transcoding, so everything plays without hiccups.
-There is Immich for photos, AdGuard for DNS adblocks and Tunarr for IPTV.
+Immich covers photos, AdGuard does DNS adblocking, and Tunarr handles IPTV.

-I have a few personal tools like Vaultwarden for passwords, Actual Budget for money management.
-For books, I am still deciding between Calibre, Calibre Web Automated, Booklore and Audiobookshelf.
+A few personal tools too, including Vaultwarden for passwords and Actual Budget for money.
+For books I’m still deciding between Calibre, Calibre Web Automated, Booklore, and Audiobookshelf.

 Apps, arr stack services, and ops tools running in the rangoonpulse Kubernetes cluster